DBInstance

 Optional | boolean

-A value that indicates whether the DB instance is encrypted.
-By default,
+Specifes whether the DB instance is encrypted.
+By default, it isn’t encrypted.

-For RDS Custom instances, either set this parameter to true or leave it unset.
+For RDS Custom DB instances, either enable this setting or leave it unset.

 Optional | integer